tibbsm/CS361/Vision/Vision_Statement.md

 CS 361 - Winter 2019
 Draft Vision Statement

+# Abstract
+OpenCourse creates an environment the focuses on project development outside of courses offering students access contribute to projects started by past students of courses, collaborate with other current student on new projects based on what they are learning in a class, and a way for students to enhance future students understanding of course concepts by passing forward their own projects and takeaways from a course.

 # Introduction
 Are you tired of completing courses and not having any projects to show for it?
 Me too!
 In the world of CS we constantly see the emphasis that many employers we put on open source projects, however, as a beginner you often don't know where to start or how to contributing to projects.
 OpenCourse will be a platform that connects students from online classes together with previous, current, and future students of courses they are enrolled in so that they can work on projects together.
 Not only will students get to work with other students from the current rendition of the course, but students will also be able to pass down their projects to future students and also work on projects that were started in previous iterations of the course.
 This project will connect students together with mentors and mentees and help them solidify the information that they are learning in their courses and also give them something to show employers during interviews.

 # Description of Problem
 Often there is not enough time during a course to polish and fine tune a project.
 In addition there may be requirements for a class project, which help illustrate that a student has understood how to implement some feature, which may not be needed in a real-world situation.
-Additionally, on top of the coursework studetns often have obligations to many other things in their lives, which hampers them from taking on larger projects in such a short time.
+Additionally, on top of the coursework students often have obligations to many other things in their lives, which hampers them from taking on larger projects in such a short time.
 However, in order to solidify and show the knowledge of the information that they learn in their courses they often need projects which they can list on their portfolios.
-While there is the occasional hackathon or class project that students can list on their resumes, there is not enough time to complete a project in such a short amount of time, even with the help of some other team members..
+While there is the occasional hackathon or class project that students can list on their resumes, there is not enough time to complete a project in such a short amount of time, even with the help of some other team members.

 # Description of Solution
 My proposed solution is a online service that will connect students who are taking courses with one another and allow them to work on projects together.
 Using this platform students can contribute to open source projects with their classmates and make lasting relationships with other developers.
 This collaboration will help solidify what they are learning in their classes, create new relationships with their peers, and allow past students to help new students, and give current students the incentive to put the knowledge they are learning to immediate use and can pass down to future generations of students.

 # Description of Metrics for Success
+Here are some metrics that can be used to measure the success of this project:

+\subsection{Metrics for success}
+\begin{itemize}
-- Total number of contributions to project by all users
+    \item Total number of contributions to project by all users
-- Average number of contributions to projects per user
+    \item Average number of contributions to projects per user
-- Number of unique contributions from different students per project
+    \item Number of unique contributions from different students per project
-- Amount of discussion going on in chatrooms and forums
+    \item Amount of discussion going on in chat rooms and forums
-- Average participation in discussions per user
+    \item Average participation in discussions per user
+\end{itemize}

 # Conclusion
 Students are in the perfect situation to collaborate and learn from one another during their time at school.
 There is currently a huge waste of resources as hundreds of students go through the same course material term after term and many of them end up with similar clunky projects, if any at all, to show for it.
 This platform looks to connect students and empower them to use the knowledge they are learning in class to real-world problems that they face each day.

+# Bibliography

 ### NOTES